husseycoding/developer-connection/README.md

 # Developer Connection
-A place to report any issues, or make feature requests for Developer Connection, the Magento project marketplace.
+The place to make feature requests and reports bugs for Developer Connection, the Magento project marketplace.

 developerconnection.co.uk